skip to Main Content

 Download as PDF (A5)

-The Netherlands belong to several international organizations of countries, among which are the UN, the European Union, and NATO.
-These relationships with neighboring countries reflect the Netherlands foreign policy of cooperation and integration.
+The Netherlands belongs to several international organizations of countries, among which are the UN, the European Union, and NATO.
+These relationships with neighboring countries reflect the Netherlands’ foreign policy of cooperation and integration.

 Blank Netherlands Map with Cities

 Amsterdam is the capital city of the Netherlands.
 Its name comes from its location, at the mouth of the river Amstel.
 The city is approximately two meters below sea level.
 Since its beginnings, when the historic village of Amsterdam was literally dammed up, the city has been building more than 100 km of canals.
-The canal system is not only a useful transport system, but a strategy to reroute the water.
-That way it is possible for human habitation in this very unique geographic circumstance.
+The canal system is a valuable transport system and a strategy to reroute the water.
+That way, human habitation is possible in this unique geographic circumstance.

 Blank Netherlands Map with Cities